DSC_4128

 WHERE | Landside on the rooftop of Domestic Terminal 1.
 Just follow the signs.
 There is some kind of horizontal mesh where your camera lense easily fit trough. |

 WHAT | You can see and spot movements on the apron in front of Terminal 1.
-Movements on the International Terminal ramp are visible in the distance.
+Movements on the Terminal 3 ramp are visible in the distance.
 During northern wind you can spot RWY 34L arrivals.
 During southern wind you can spot RWY 16R departures. |

 TIME | Best light conditions are in the early morning.
 Later, movements on the runway are in backlight. |

-MISC. | Shops and restrooms inside the terminal, possibly also on the terrace itself.
-Terrace is opened till 22:00 – 22:30 and free of charge. |
+MISC. | Shops and restrooms inside the terminal, shops possibly also on the terrace itself.
+Terrace is open from 06:30 till 22:00 and free of charge.
+Check the official website for the latest infos. |

 FOCAL LENGTH | Below 50mm for planes on the Terminal 1 apron.
-Longer lenses are required for planes on taxiways, on the runway and on the International apron. |
+Longer lenses are required for planes on taxiways, on the runway and on the Terminal 3 apron. |

 WHERE | Landside on the rooftop of Domestic Terminal 2.
 Just follow the signs.
 There is some kind of horizontal mesh where your camera lense easily fit trough. |